Here’s What to Do in THAT Week Between Christmas and New Year

 There’s nothing like fresh air and exercise to stop your kids feeling at a loose end.
 Why not find your nearest ice rink and take them for a session of festive ice skating.

 Don’t assume all your friends are away.
 Many will be at home, reluctant to call or text for fear of interrupting family time.
 The kids will be delighted to see their mates, and you’ll have other parents to chat to as your little ones screech around the house at full pelt.

 Make a family movie

 Making an online video to share with friends and family can be so much fun in the week between Christmas and New Year.
-Young children may need some help to come up with a story line, but older kids will relish coming up with a script, and creating something amazing with their new toys.
-Once everyone’s in position, you can record it on your phone and then upload to a video-sharing site like YouTube.
+Young children may need some help to come up with a storyline, but older kids will relish coming up with a script and creating something amazing with their new toys.
+Once everyone’s in position, you can record it on your phone and upload it to a video-sharing site like YouTube.
 If you want to keep it just for family and friends, take care the settings are fixed for privacy.

 Arts & crafts